Thriving After a Breast Cancer Diagnosis

 Just as Dr. Post expected, they had to remove quite a few lymph nodes during the lumpectomy.
 At this point, I was convinced that I wasn't going to feel sorry for myself.
 Two days after the surgery, I got dressed up and scheduled my chemotherapy.

-My medical oncologist, the physician specialist who managed my care during the chemo, was Dr. Guy Tillinghast and I had a positive feeling about him from the beginning.
+I had a good feeling from the beginning about my medical oncologist, the physician who managed my care during the chemo.
 That was good, because the first chemo session was tough.
 I got really sick.
 In fact, I strongly considered stopping the treatment at that point.
 But I fought through it.
 The sessions that followed turned out to be quite a bit easier and after the chemo I also had radiation treatment.

 The Impact on my Life: